 An arts education, no matter where a graduate heads afterwards, gives a well-rounded background to a number of careers.
 “I studied all of the disciplines within performance production so that I would have the vision to see potential problems,” says Schilling-George.
 “In my current job, I surround myself with amazingly smart people with deep expertise from many disciplines so when something doesn’t pass the sniff test, I can reach out to the team to help figure out how to make things right.”

-UX designer Johnson, who now works on the product team for an office productivity app in the Bay Area, says he uses his visual design background make sure the app’s features are “strongly designed.”
+UX designer Johnson, who now works on the product team for an office productivity app in the Bay Area, says she uses her visual design background make sure the app’s features are “strongly designed.”

 “Cornish taught me the power of solving the problem three times fast,” Johnson adds.